 Attention: Note that the previous command includes the release name of the distribution.
 In this case, "bionic".
 In case this manual is used in other versions of Ubuntu or distributions derived from Ubuntu, it will be necessary to change this word to ensure compatibility.

-5. We install Docker through the package manager
+5. Install Docker using the package manager.

 apt-get install docker-ce

-The package name "docker-ce" refers to the free version ("community edition") of Docker.
+The package name "docker-ce" refers to the free ("community edition") version of Docker.

-6. We test the installation by launching the "hello-world" container
+6. We test the installation by launching the container "hello-world ".

 docker container run hello-world

-If you have followed all the steps correctly, you will have successfully installed Docker on your Ubuntu server.
+If you have followed all the steps correctly, you have successfully installed Docker on your Ubuntu server.